wp-plugins/drain-hole/readme.txt

 Features include:

 * SEO download URLs - a unique feature that allows files to look like real links
+* Store files on your own server, or on a remote server (such as Amazon S3, wordpress.org etc.)
 * SVN support - attach a file directly to an SVN repository and have the contents automatically updated
 * Versioning - maintain multiple versions of a file, allowing users to download older files
 * Full download statistics, including number of downloads, access times, referrer, and download speed, available as CSV and Flash-based graphs